dapr/docs/daprdocs/content/en/reference/cli/dapr-init.md

 dapr init -k
 ```

-### Initialize Dapr in Kubernetes and wait for the installation to complete (default timeout is 300s/5m)
+### Initialize Dapr in Kubernetes and wait for the installation to complete

+ You can wait for the installation to complete its deployment with the `--wait` flag.

+ The default timeout is 300s (5 min), but can be customized with the `--timeout` flag.
 ```bash
 dapr init -k --wait --timeout 600
 ```